 On 2 August 1999, the Company was admitted to the Official List of the Singapore Exchange Securities Trading Limited ("SGX-ST").
-On 10 June 2013, the Ordinary Shares of the Company were also listed on The Philippine Stock Exchange, Inc (the "PSE").
-On 7 April 2017 and 15 December 2017, the Series A-1 and Series A-2 Preference Shares of the Company were listed on the PSE, respectively.
+On 10 June 2013, the ordinary shares of the Company were also listed on the Philippine Stock Exchange, Inc (the "PSE").
+On 7 April 2017, the first series of the preference shares of the Company were listed on the PSE.